-When accusations are made
+When allegations are made

-We have to check on every report we receive; we have to satisfy ourselves that children are not in danger.
+We have to check on every report we receive.
+We have to satisfy ourselves that children are not in danger.
 That is the law.

 What we do next

-We check our own records and as part of our enquiries, we talk to other professionals who may know something - such as Teachers, Health Visitors and the Police.
+We check our own records and, as part of our enquiries, we talk to other professionals who may know something - such as teachers, health visitors and the police.
 We ask whether they know anything that can help explain the report we have had and we always record what they say.

 We have to be satisfied that children are safe from harm.

 If the allegations or concerns are unfounded we will say so, and tell the children's parents.
 In these situations we may offer some support through our Integrated Early Support Service.

 We hope that all those involved will understand that we have to be thorough to make sure children are protected.
 Our aim is to make decisions that families are in agreement with.
 Where this is not possible, we will always explain the reasons for the decisions we may need to make.

 It helps us if you tell us how you have been treated, whether you are happy or unhappy.
-If you are unhappy about any aspect of our work or the way in which you have been treated, you have the right to take action through the Complaints and Representations Procedure.
-Details are available from your Social Worker or from the Integrated Access and Referral Team (i-ART) on 0300 123 7047.
+If you are unhappy about any aspect of our work or the way in which you have been treated, you have the right to raise this through the Complaints and Representations Procedure.
+Details are available from your social worker or from the Integrated Access and Referral Team (i-ART) on 0300 123 7047.